In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 96. Avoid sharing credit card

 Don’t share your credit card with friends, colleagues, or even family members for shopping.
-Because that person spends using your credit card and the debt as well as interest burden come on you.
+Because that person spends using their credit card and the debt, as well as interest burden, comes on them.
 Which isn’t a good thing.

 97. Avoid just making the minimum payment

 Making just the minimum payments on debt takes years to pay back the whole debt.
 The longer it takes the more interest you incur.
 Which isn’t a good choice and hurts your other financial goals.

 Devote as much money to making payments.
 Even make payments multiple times a month and lower the overall debt amount.
 It takes just a few years to pay the whole debt.

 98. Sell your land or downsize the house

 If you’ve land area or a big house then you can sell it to pay off debt.
 Here you sell the existing house and choose to either live on rent or buy a smaller one with less cost.
 The remaining amount can help either totally pay off debt or lower it significantly.